Rubusch/linux-c/040__simple-busses/input-subsystem__adxl345-accel-via-i2c-polling/README.md

 $ cd ./module
 $ make
 ```
-Copy the module over to the target
+Copy the module over to the target.
+Copy the `.dtbo` file to `/boot/overlays` and register the DT overlay in `/boot/config.txt` as `dtoverlay`.

 ## Usage